xojs/xo/readme.md

 ## Config

-You can configure some options in XO by putting it in package.json:
+You can configure some options in XO by putting it

+1. either in package.json:
 ```json
 {
 	"name": "awesome-package",